mitraboga/BERTokenScope/README.md

 ---

-## Masked Language Modeling
+## Masked Language Modelling

-Masked language modeling trains a model to predict missing words from context.
+Masked language modelling trains a model to predict missing words from context.

 BERT was trained using this objective.